Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 118: Style: Update documentation for component to improve user experience. at 2025-02-13 16:35:24
 * Commit 119: Build: Clean up tests for better maintainability. at 2025-02-13 13:03:34
 * Commit 120: Chore: Update documentation for README to ensure stability. at 2025-02-13 10:09:25
+* Commit 121: Chore: Refactor code in data model for better maintainability. at 2025-02-17 09:17:00